Investors eyed an upcoming speech by the head of the Federal Reserve and U.S. inflation data for clues on the path of interest rates.

-U.S. stock index futures pointed to a flat open on Wednesday, as investors concentrate on fluctuating oil prices and key data releases.
+U.S. stock index futures pointed to a lower open on Tuesday as investors digested key remarks from the top British leader.

 Asia shares traded mixed on Tuesday, with Japanese stocks under pressure from a relatively stronger yen.

 European stocks closed lower on Monday as investors await more detail on the U.K.'s Brexit plan and eyed Trump's inauguration on Friday.

 Samsung shares slumped on Monday after news that a South Korean special prosecutor will seek an arrest warrant for the Samsung Group chief.